kargaranamir/kargaranamir.github.io/_news/aimui.md

 inline: true
 ---

 📌 Merry Christmas!
-[AIM 2.3](https://interfacemetrics.aalto.fi/) with many new metrics are released!
+[AIM 2.3](https://interfacemetrics.aalto.fi/) with many new metrics is released!